 Kawai pianos, particularly their grand pianos, have improved steadily and consistently throughout the years in terms of design and craftsmanship.
 Presently, Kawai pianos have the industry-leading Millennium III ABS-Carbon Fiber action as standard.
 Many years ago, Kawai took the audacious choice to start manufacturing ABS-Styran piano action elements.
 This departure from wood was startling to the established piano business and was largely disregarded at first.
 Several years later, the stability and precision of their new components have been established, and they are now generally recognized and recognized by the piano industry.
 Indeed, Mason & Hamlin of America, via their subsidiary Wessel, Nickel, and Gross, recently made the transition to comparable composite components to rave acclaim.
 At the moment, the new Millennium III action components are constructed of ABS reinforced with Carbon Fiber for increased strength and stiffness.
 These movements are used in both grand and upright pianos by Kawai.

 When compared to a standard Yamaha piano, Kawai pianos have a warmer, richer tone.
 This has resulted in their becoming the favored choice of a large number of classical pianists.
+Jazz pianists on the other hand, often prefer a brigther sound that cuts through an ensemble.
 A Kawai’s characteristic sound is wide with a rich richness that is very pleasing and devoid of unwelcome roughness.
 This culminates in a piano that is not strenuous on the hearing even after hours of practice or performance.
 Additionally, the sensation of touch has been enhanced.